Presence and Gratitude

-The key to living a more fulfilled life right now with what you have is presence and gratitude.
+The key to living a more fulfilled life right now with what we have is presence and gratitude.

-Some of you may be wondering what is this term “presence”?
-This simply means to live within the present moment.
+Some of us may be wondering what is this term “presence”?
+This term means to live within the current moment.
 So much of our time is spent either thinking about the past or daydreaming of a future that has not yet arrived.
-This becomes our virtual world.
+This state becomes our virtual - mentally projected - world.
 We are not here in the present moment.
 This present moment is the only time that we have the power to act.

-It is important to think about the future in order to plan.
+It is essential to think about the future to plan.
 However, this future thinking portion of ourselves is simply a tool.
-You use the tool to plan the future and then set it down.
+We use the tool to plan the future and then set it down.
 So many people carry this tool and think that it is a part of them.
 They continually play out future scenarios.
-The interesting thing is that you can plan all that you would like and in the end the decision is spontaneous.
-You can never gather enough data in order to make a completely informed decision.
-This combined with the wild world of your unconscious mind is the reason you cannot truly tell why it is that you made a decision.
-So why dwell on what it is that you might decide in a future which never seems to come.
-The future is one half of it, the other is the past.
+The thing to note is that we can plan all that we would like, and in the end, the decision is spontaneous.
+We can never gather enough data to make a completely informed decision.
+This idea, combined with the wild world of our unconscious mind makes it difficult at best to discern why it is that we made a particular decision.
+So why dwell on what it is that we might decide in the future that never seems to come.
+The future is one half of it; the other is the past.

-Constructing the past from your memories in order to re-live it, is something people do often.
-Although you do this in the present moment, oftentimes people are not present in this moment when they are doing that.
-They go into a dream like trance.
-Often when this is done, they are being hard on themselves for some mistake that they may have made either that day or in times past.
-The really interesting thing is that the past does not exist outside of your mental construction of it.
-With that being said, memories are a very interesting thing.
-When you recall a memory, you are actually recalling the last time in which you recalled that memory.
-It becomes a story that you tell yourself and every time you retell that story, you recast it.
-So your memories actually change every time that you recall them.
-So with this being said, we must be careful with what it is that we think we have done.
-We also must be careful to not dwell on the past.
-It can also be thought of as a tool.
-Recall the past, learn the lessons and move on.
-Leave the past in the past.
-As Tony Robbins so rightly says is that “your past does not equal your future.”
-Another good quote has a controversial starting point, so it will be listed as unknown:
+Constructing the past from our memories to re-live, is something we often do.
+Although we recall these memories in the present moment, frequently we are not present when doing such an activity.
+We easily slip into a dream-like trance.
+Often when this is done, we are hard on ourselves for some mistake that we made that day or in some past time.
+The past does not exist outside of our mental construction of it.
+With that being said, memories are a fascinating thing.
+When we recall a memory, we remember the last time in which we recalled that memory.
+It becomes a story that we tell ourselves, and every time that we retell it, we recast it.
+So our memories change every time that we think about them.
+We must be careful with what it is that we believe we have done.
+It is also essential to be careful to not dwell on the past.

-If you take time every day to write down the things that you are grateful for, you will find that you not only have some things, you have a lot of things to be grateful for.
+Practicing gratitude is one of the most powerful and life changing things that we can do, especially in an overly developed western society.
+If we take time every day to write down the things that we are grateful for, we will probably find that we not only have some ideas but that we have many things for which to be thankful.
 Our minds have been programmed to survive.
-This often leaves us focused on the negative aspects of life.
-This can be tied back to our caveman era days.
+This approach often leaves us focused on the negative aspects of life.
+This idea can be tied back to our caveman days.
 If we judge the grass rusting as a non-threatening situation and it turns out to be a tiger, then game over.
 So evolution has preferentially selected for humans to survive that tend to fear more.
-Luckily for us, we no longer face such predators on a regular basis.
-However, the wiring and programming is still there.
+Luckily for us, we no longer face such predators regularly.
+However, wiring and programming are still there.

-So, it is our choice to live in the past or future and to focus on what is bad and wrong with life, or to be inherently in this present moment and become fixated on what is good, positive and going well in our life.
-In the end we do not have control over other people or our some of our life’s situation.
-What we do have control over is the way in which we let them affect us.
-If we choose a life of gratitude and presence, this will lead us to a happier, more fulfilled and emotionally rich life in a single moment.
+So, it is our choice to live in the past or future and to focus on what is bad and wrong with life or to come into the present moment and become fixated on what is good, positive and going well in our life.
+In the end, we do not have control over other people or many of life’s situations.
+What we do have control over is how we let the external world affect our internal state.
+If we choose a life of gratitude and presence, this will lead us to a happier, more fulfilled, and emotionally rich experience in a single moment.